AUTHOR’S STORY—HOW I CAME TO WRITE THE

 Compiling these stories soon became a labor of love

 an opportunity to reconnect with this man who was my surrogate grandfather during the first one and a half years of my life.
-It brought joy to my heart as I learnt, through his stories, what a self-reliant and compassionate person he was—as well as a gifted storyteller.
+It brought joy to my heart as I learned, through his stories, what a self-reliant and compassionate person he was—as well as a gifted storyteller.

 As I researched to understand where in Alaska he was located during his adventures, and worked to organize the stories into chapters that flowed easily, one into the other, I sometimes became confused as to what he was attempting to say.
 All I had to do was close my eyes for a few moments, ask, and the answer would come.
 It was magical, as though he was standing directly behind me, a gentle presence looking over my right shoulder, guiding me through and encouraging me as I brought his stories to life.
 I sensed his delight when I laughed at his humor and his compassion when tears came as I felt the loss of not having had the pleasure of spending more of my lifetime near him.